 7. Mary Ann Oxford (1781-1846) married James J. Metcalf and moved via Buncombe Co NC to Yancey Co NC.
 The Buncombe County Heritage Book lists their 14 children.
 Most of the families of the children remained in NC.

 8. Abel Oxford (1784-1850) married Edith Rogers and moved via Buncombe Co NC and Giles Co TN to Washington County Arkansas.
 Several of the descendants claimed that Edith Rogers was a Cherokee Indian (E. Cherokee Application #14952).
 Abel settled on the White River in Arkansas at what became Oxford Bend and operated a ferry service across the river.
 Most of the family remained in Arkansas and the eldest son (Jacob) continued to operate the ferry at Oxford Bend but two of the sons (William Claiborn and Berry Hill) moved to Texas.

 9. Nancy Oxford (b.
 1785) is reported to have married A.D.
 Moody.
 Nancy is listed in the Will of Samuel Oxford.

 10. Note: John Oxford (1765-1826) of Ohio is thought by earlier researchers to be a son of Samuel and Bathsheba, but he is not listed in Samuel’s Will and it is more likely that he is the son of Samuel’s older brother John.

-The Will of Samuel Oxford is recorded in Lincoln County North Carolina.
+Will of Samuel Oxford.
+The Will of Samuel Oxford is recorded in Lincoln Co NC.
 It is dated 27 Jan 1810 and was probated in April 1811.

+Death and Burial.
 Samuel Oxford died 24 Mar 1811 at age 69.
-He was buried at his homestead at Oxford Ford County, North Carolina, but newspaper reports indicate that either the headstone or the grave itself was moved by Duke Power Company when the Oxford Dam was constructed.
+He was buried at his homestead at Oxford Ford NC, but newspaper reports indicate that either the headstone or the grave itself was moved by Duke Power Company when the Oxford Dam was constructed.